1995parham/koochooloo/README.md

 ### Metrics

-All metrics are gathered using [prometheus](https://prometheus.io/).
+All metrics are gathered using [Prometheus](https://prometheus.io/).
 Each package has its `metric.go` that defines a structure contains the metrics and have methods for changing them.
-For migrating from prmotheus you just need to change `metric.go`.
-Metrics aren't global and they created for each instance seperately and with the following code there is no issue with duplicate registration for prometheus metrics.
+For migrating from Prometheus to another service you just need to change `metric.go`.
+Metrics aren't global and they created for each instance seperately and with the following code there is no issue with duplicate registration for Prometheus metrics.

 ```go
 // my_mertic is a prometheus.Counter